vdesmond/attractors/README.md

 See [changelog](https://github.com/Vignesh-Desmond/attractors/blob/main/CHANGELOG.md) for previous versions

+## Development

+This package is under early stages of development it's open to any constructive suggestions.
+Please send bug reports and feature requests through issue trackers and pull requests.

 ## License

-This package is licensed under the [MIT License](https://github.com/Vignesh-Desmond/attractors/blob/main/LICENSE.md)
+This package is licensed under the [MIT License](https://github.com/Vignesh-Desmond/attractors/blob/main/LICENSE)